tbleken/sidekick/documents/skf8.md

 NB!
 You get no guarantee that the result is always what you hope for. :grin:

-Note that some `Sidekick` commands writes back to the Command Window or to the active code editor.
+Observe that some `Sidekick` commands writes back to the Command Window or to the active code editor.
 These commands can **not** be called from this inputbox or the menu it calls.
 They must be called directly from where you want the generated text written.

 **Note:** In this documentation ![`F8`](Images/F8.png) is consistently used as the hotkey for `Sidekick`.
 It can easily be changed by using one of [Thor's](https://github.com/VFPX/Thor) tools.